Vigesimal: Use

-In many European languages, 20 is used as a base, at least with respect to the linguistic structure of the names of certain numbers (though a thoroughgoing consistent vigesimal system, based on the powers 20, 400, 8000 etc., is not generally used).
+Quinary-vigesimal

+Many cultures that use a vigesimal system count in fives to twenty, then count twenties similarly.
+Such a system is referred to as quinary-vigesimal by linguists.
+Examples include Maya and Inuit-Yupik-Unangan languages.

 Africa

 Vigesimal systems are common in Africa, for example in Yoruba.
 While the Yoruba number system may be regarded as a vigesimal system, it is complex.